 (5) Until the costing principles are in force under section 46 it is sufficient compliance with subparagraph (iii) of section 9(1)(c) for the railway owner to provide the proponent with a statement prepared by the railway owner showing the principles that have been applied by the railway owner in determining the costs referred to in that subparagraph.

+53. Further transitional provision

+Until the Regulator publishes in the Gazette notice of a determination under subparagraph (ia) of clause 3(1)(a) of Schedule 4, the weighted average cost of capital for the railway infrastructure referred to in that subparagraph is such percentage as the Regulator fixes by notice published in the Gazette under this section.

+[Section 53 inserted by No. 77 of 2004 s.
+12.]

 Schedule 1 — Routes to which this Code applies